 PROVIDE YOUR QUEEN OF THE NIGHT WITH INDIRECT LIGHT

 The queen of the night likes to grow in the shadier parts of the jungle, so you will not want to give them too much direct sunlight, especially during the hottest part of the afternoon.
-Direct sunlight can burn and damage the leaves.
+Direct sunlight can burn and damage the leaves, so keep them out of full sun areas.

 But do not mistake partial shade for full shade.
 The plants require indirect sunlight to bloom, so an area with morning sun and afternoon shade will work very well.